Blitzapps/blitz-orm/readme.md

 - Enhance functionality with new features such as, cardinality management, ordered attributes, Vectors (ordered relations)...
 - Expand compatibility to other graph databases and traditional databases such as PostgreSQL or MongoDB
 - Enable the ability to split queries and mutations across multiple databases (for example, some data stored in PostgreSQL and other data in typeQL, all queried from a single point)

+## Development
+- We use pnpm as a package manager
+- You will need to add "-w", for instance `pnpm add -D husky -w`